 Approved research expenses for the research project awarded.

 The sponsoring, eligible Canadian institution is encouraged to match the Marathon of Hope Health Informatics Award with a similar amount to be used to augment research expenses.
 Up to ten awards will be made for this round of the competition.
-We expect to announce additional rounds in subsequent years.
-In subsequent years, previously award recipients will be eligible for renewals; however, the review committee may favour new applicants.

 To apply you should: